johanjuulj/phonesurveytool/README.md

 The .flaskenv sets the name of the application and most importantly sets the debug value to true.
 IF or WHEN you launch for production this must be changed to false.

 You should create a .env file which contains the data needed to be loaded into the configuration in the init file above.
+Please input a unique secret key for security in the .env file the other input values are further explained below in the documentation.
 The file should look like:

 ![alt text](https://github.com/johanjuulj/phonesurveytool/blob/main/Screenshot%20from%202023-05-30%2009-52-42.png)